redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        instack-virt-setup

-You should now have a virtual machine called "instack" that you can use for the instack-undercloud installation that contains a minimal install of Fedora 20 x86_64.
-The instack virtual machine contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
+Running "virsh list --all" will show you now have one virtual machine called "instack" and four related to "baremetal", all shut off.
+The "instack" vm runs a minimal install of Fedora 20 x86_64 and will be used to install the undercloud on.
+The vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
 The root password is displayed in the standard output.
+The other vm's don't have an operating system on but will eventually become part of the "overcloud".

 3. Get IP Address of VM for undercloud